-Syllabus will be implemented from June 2023 onwards.
+To be introduced from July 2023.

 3. PREAMBLE:

 Keeping in view, the general employability of Graduates and Post Graduates and utterly unsatisfactory the success rate of students in both the Central Civil and Specialized Services Examinations of UPSC, the Department of Economics of Shivaji University has decided to introduce B. Sc.-MSc Economics Integrated (Five Years) course.
 The unique character of the captioned postgraduate course will be that the students opting for this course shall have the option of multiple exits and the two-point entry system.
 Accordingly, syllabus has been framed in view to understand recent trends in economics and interdisciplinary subjects along with theoretical and applied perspective as well as skill development with the introduction of semester and credit system.